-* I've seen some calculators that separate the spousal contribution parts.
+* I've seen some retirement calculators that separate the spousal contribution parts.
 I feel that if you're living as a couple, they are combined as one.
 Most couples think of an entire sum needed to survive - not separate sums combined from each spouse.
 If you separate your financial affairs, then you'd each do your own calculations anyway.

 Here's a link to IRA Contribution Limits and details.